 Formerly Cinema Art and Science - Creative Producing, MFA

 The Cinema and Television Producing MFA at Columbia College Chicago is an immersive degree designed to develop enterprising creative leaders with the skills to deliver successful media projects from conception to distribution.
 Educating students to serves as Creative Producers, the program teaches the creative aspects of seeking new material, anticipating and adapting to the industry, screenwriting, collaboration with directors and crew, and driving content development with the technology of all phases of production.
 Students attend their final courses in Los Angeles on a studio lot in direct contact with executives and craftspeople at every level of the Hollywood industry.
-Coursework includes classes on acquisitions and development, line producing, business and legal, history and aesthetics, and marketing and distribution as preparation for their long form narrative package thesis and short film thesis, which they may complete during or after their coursework.
+Coursework includes classes on acquisitions and development, line producing, business and legal, history and aesthetics, production of both films and series, and marketing and distribution as preparation for their long form narrative package thesis and short film thesis, which they may complete during or after their coursework.

 As a result of successfully completing program requirements, students should be able to: